skaser/Exercise-1/README.md

 ## Python Course exercise 1

-This is the repository for the first exercise of 120.050 Introduction to Python programming for geoscience.
+This is the repository for the first exercise of **120.050 Introduction to Python programming for geoscience**.
 This exercise will be handed in via Github.
 The process of doing this can be daunting for a first time user so we will try to provide detailed instructions below and we will also show it during the exercise handout.